Supreeth095/DataViz2/README.md

 - Shift Occurrence ( a value that can be [Morning, Day, Evening])
 - UCR (Uniform Crime Reports) a code that represents the type of crime.
 - Neighborhood
-- NPU (Neighborhood planning unit)
+- NPU (Neighborhood planning unit) 25 values